genuary2021/genuary2021.github.io/index.md

 # TIPS & TRICKS

 * If you're short on time, you can try and work two prompts in a program that you use twice.
 The power of automation.
+* Don't get burned out doing dailies.
+This is supposed to be fun and a creative impulse.
+Don't give up too quickly, but if you start resenting it, or find it's stunting you creatively, then stop for a moment and think about why you're doing this again.
+Fun?
+Practicing skills?
+Learning?
+Boredom?
+Ideas?
+It's fine to skip days.
+Though if you've been on a streak and only got like three days left, maybe consider hanging in there; you've got this.
+* There's a prompt for each day, but you can do them in advance (or later!) if it's convenient.
+No one is here to throw off your schedule.

 # 31 DAYS, 31 PROGRAMS / ALGORITHMS / MACHINES / AUTOMATONS